GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

 Terraform configs.
 For details on fields for the input schema, see the [schema](../../internal/tfengine/schema.go).
-After the output has been generated, there is no longer a dependency on the engine and the user can directly use the `terraform` and `terragrunt` binaries to deploy the infrastructure.
+After the output has been generated, there is no longer a dependency on the engine and the user can directly use the `terraform` binary to deploy the infrastructure.

 1. To clone the repo, run the following commands: